downingbots/ALSET/README.md

  - Point your browser at the webcam.
 There will be some lag.
  - You can reposition by teleop while not in gather_data mode.
  - Put in gather_data mode.

+ Once in gather-data mode, we are gathering images and their associated actions so that we can later train the robot.
+We can train one simple function at a time or we can train an end-to-end a series of functions that form an Application.
+In the TableTop (TT) app, we train each function of the following functions in sequence:
- - The robot will be in NN1, which  means to park the arm.
-To automatically park the run, the camera should not see lots of movement happening beyond the table (e.g., spectators)
+ 1. The robot will first try to park the arm.
+To automatically park the run, the camera should not see lots of movement happening beyond the table (e.g., spectators) When done parking the arm, press reward.
+This automatic function will gather image/action data for the training a NN.
+Then you can train the second
- - when done parking the arm, press reward.
-Then you can train NN2, which is searching for the cube.
+NN, which is searching for the cube.
- - For NN2, the arm will scan up automatically.
-When the webcam shows beyond the edges of the table, press penalty.
- - Still training NN2,the robot will rotate left for a bit and then the arm will scan down.
-When the robot arm has reached the park position, press penalty.
-The robot will then rotate left and scan upwards.
- - Continue training NN2 until the cube can be completely seen within the webcam.
-At this time, press reward to train NN3.
+ 2. Next, the robot will automatically rotate around.
+When the cube can be completely seen within the webcam, press reward to start training the next NN.
- - For NN3, drive to the cube.
-When within reach of the cube, press reward to train NN4.
+ 3. Keeping the cube in sight, drive to the cube.
+When within reach of the cube, press reward to finish this NN's training.
+This phase is gathering data purely the teleoperation.
- - For NN4, reach out to the cube via the joystick.
+ 4. For cube pickup, reach out to the cube via the joystick.
 When ready to grab, press reward to train NN5.
- - For NN5, grab the cube and lift it up.
-When the cube is successfully off the ground, press reward for NN6.
+ 5. Next, grab the cube and lift it up.
+When the cube is successfully off the ground, press reward.
- - For NN6, the robot scans for the box in automatic mode like for NN2.
+ 6. Like the second NN, the robot scans for the box in automatic mode.
 Press penalty at the top/bottom of arm scans until you can clearly see the box in webcam, at which time press reward.
- - For NN7, drive towards the box until within dropping distance.
+ 7. Drive towards the box until within dropping distance.
- Then press reward to move to NN7.
+ Then press reward..
- - For NN8, drop the cube in the box and press reward.
+ 8. Drop the cube in the box and press reward to end training run.
- - End training run

- When done enough runs, train FUNC training for the TT_NN and TT_FUNC apps.
+When we've completed enough runs, we train each FUNC NN.
+The TT_APP will use combine the appropriate FUNCtion in order to accomplish the task of finding, picking up a cube, and dropping the cube into the box.
- TT_DQN will train from the FUNC or APP datasets.
-Gather more data if necessary via the TT_FUNC app in gather_data mode.
-TT_DQN, FUNC and TT_APP will all train incrementally.
+Gather more data if necessary via the TT_APP app in gather_data mode.
+TT_DQN, FUNC and TT_APP will all train incrementally so that you don't have to train from scratch each time, which is very time consuming.

 ## WHAT'S NEXT